Remembering Bloody Sunday Exhibition opens at the GAA Museum

 GAA Museum Director Niamh McCoy said: “It’s a very special moment for us at the GAA Museum to open this exhibition to the public.
 While we are currently operating with limited visitor numbers, rest assured that the exhibition will remain in place for some time so that everyone who wishes to visit will have a chance.
 We are signed up to the Fáilte Ireland Covid Safety Charter and can welcome visitors safely and provide them with this incredible space in which to learn more about Bloody Sunday in this anniversary year

-The Bloody Sunday exhibition was supported by the Department of Media, Tourism, Arts, Culture, Sport & the Gaeltacht, which provided funding under the Regional Museums Grant Scheme.
+The Bloody Sunday exhibition was supported by the Department of Media, Tourism, Arts, Culture, Sport & the Gaeltacht, which provided funding under the Regional Museums Exhibition Scheme.
 The GAA Museum collaborated with designer Eamonn O’Sullivan from Kenmare-based Anchor Studio to develop the exhibition scheme and design.

 A visit to the Remembering Bloody Sunday